amrutan301/Airbnb_prject/README.md

 Encountered challenges, especially with data handling, but implemented efficient solutions.
 Overcame scalability issues with a well-architected backend.

-## Special Thanks

-A heartfelt thank you to Shradha Khapra didi and AMAN DHATTARWAL bhaiya at #ApnaCollege for their invaluable support and collaboration.
-As mentors and teachers, your guidance has been instrumental in shaping the success of this project.
-Your dedication to fostering learning and innovation has made a lasting impact, and I'm grateful for the opportunity to learn and grow under your mentorship.

 ## Author

 Amruta \